Ali Crossdale made the move south to North London in the summer of 2016 after leaving Sedbergh School.

 His first memories of playing were kicking with his father at Bowdon RFC with club coaches Tony Bennet, Jason Duffy and Simon Mulholland (Sedbergh) providing him the platform to progress into the professional game.

-Crossdale made his first-team debut for Saracens against Harlequins in 2017 and grabbed a brace of tries at Allianz Park in the 2018/19 Premiership Rugby Cup as the Men in Black reached the final.
+Crossdale made his first-team debut for Saracens against Harlequins in 2017 and grabbed a brace of tries in the 2018/19 Premiership Rugby Cup as the Men in Black reached the final.
+He has since played 16 times for Sarries, but will move to Wasps at the end of the season.

 The Academy graduate furthered his development in 2019 with a season in Christchurch, New Zealand.